5 Innovative Performance Management Approaches

 If your employees are already using social media platforms such as Facebook, consider setting up work-related groups.
 The informal nature of social media platforms allows them to share thoughts and ideas more freely.
 They are also good spaces for employees to get to know one another on a personal level.

-Make the most of in-house social intranets and forums
+Make the Most of in-house Social Intranets and Forums

 Social intranets and forums have been a part of the business world for decades.
 But not every company uses them to their full potential.
 When linked to performance management software, intranet posts can be received through an employee’s social feed.